 |Molar Mass||34.0147 g/mol|

 It has a non-planar open book (skew) structure.
 The 0-H bond length is 95 pm, and O-O bond length is 147•5 pm.
 The H-O-O bond angle is 94•8, and the dihedral angle (angle between the planes containing the H-O-O group) is 111.5° in the gas phase.
 The bond lengths and angles are slightly changed in liquid and solid phases due to hydrogen bonding.
 The bond angle between the two planes reduces to 90•2° in the crystalline state.

 The structure of H2O2 can also be explained on the basis of valence bond theory where both the oxygen atoms are sp-hybridized.
 Two of these hybrid orbitals on each oxygen are occupied by lone pairs of electrons.
-The third hybrid orbital overlaps with s-orbital of a hydrogen atom to form O-H sigma bond while the fourth one forms a sigma bond with the half-filled hybrid orbital of the second oxygen atom.
+The third hybrid orbital overlaps with the s-orbital of a hydrogen atom to form an O-H sigma bond while the fourth one forms a sigma bond with the half-filled hybrid orbital of the second oxygen atom.

 Chemical Properties of H2O2

 1. It decomposes rapidly on heating in the presence of finely divided metals, such as Cu, Au, Ag, Ca, Fe, Pt, MnO2, carbon, alkali oxides, dust and light.